section-engineering-education/engineering-education/content/articles/how-to-make-a-discord-bot-using-python/index.md

 published: true
 url: /how-to-make-a-discord-bot-using-python/
 title: How to Make a Discord Bot Using Python
-description: In this article we will understand the utility of Discord bots and develop a Discord Bot from scratch using the discord.py library.
+description: In this article, we will understand the utility of Discord bots and develop a Discord Bot from scratch using the discord.py library.
 author: harshita-bansal
-date: 2021-07-20T00:00:00-18:00
+date: 2021-07-27T00:00:00-18:00
 topics: []
 excerpt_separator: <!--more-->
 images: